qchenevier/MBA_memoire/doc/digitalization_organizations.md

 Data should be considered an asset class in its own right [and] analytics are useful for more than just optimizing business processes.
 Equally important is the role of assets in your business model.
 Traditional companies are taking a fresh look at how they can use the assets they own in new ways to participate in today's "sharing economy."

 As digital technology reaches into every corner of the business world, it is creating a new playing field with new rules. digital has reshaped the expectations of customers, the way that employees collaborate and the business models that are possible.
 New technologies such as robotics, 3-D printing, augmented reality and the "Internet of Things" will soon lead to major business changes.
 Large traditional companies can out-compete fast-moving digital startups if they embrace the digital environment and find ways to make it theirs.
 Using pre-digital assumptions will not bring success in the digital world.
 When it comes to digital innovation, "you ain’t seen nothin’ yet"

+## The Business Models Investors Prefer [@PeterWeill2011]

+### Dimensions

+Business model defined by: Asset type & Asset right.

+The four asset types are:

+- Financial assets
+- Physical assets
+- Intangible assets
+- Human assets

+The four asset rights are:

+- Creators
+- Distributors
+- Landlords
+- Brokers

+#### Quotes

+we found that in recent years, investors have favored business models focusing on licensing intellectual property.
+Surprisingly, we found there is no universally accepted definition of the important concept of a business model.
+Our business model framework is based on defining the types of assets a company sells and the rights it grants customers to use those assets.
+We define four asset types and four ways companies manage asset rights to generate revenue.

+The four asset types are:

+- Financial assets, which include cash as well as securities like stocks, bonds and insurance policies
+- Physical assets, which include durable items such as computers, as well as nondurable items such as food
+- Intangible assets, which include intellectual property such as patents and copyrights, as well as other intangible assets like knowledge, goodwill and brand value
+- Human assets, which include people's time and eﬀort.
+People of course cannot be legally bought and sold, but their time and knowledge can be "rented out" for a fee.

+The four rights types sold:

+- Creators, which sell ownership of products they have created
+- Distributors, which sell ownership of products they bought
+- Landlords, which sell only the right to use assets for a specified period of time
+- Brokers, which receive a fee for matching buyers and sellers without ever taking ownership or custody of the product

+Disney has dramatically shifted its business model over the last 20 years from renting physical assets like theme parks (to licensing intellectual property), with clear investor buy-in for this strategic shift.
+Disney stock outperformed the S&P 500 stock index over the last five years.

+Manufacturers are generally highly valued by investors, with manufacturers who innovate even more highly valued.
+Financial and physical landlords were the poorest performing of the common business models, while IP landlords were the second-highest performing.
+Contractors (that primarily "rent out" human assets) had performance in the middle of the pack.

+Innovative manufacturers — which we define as those who invest more than their industry average in research and development — are the top performers in the market.
+Apple is an example of an innovative manufacturer.

 # Bibliography